 Another important issue is how Shariah law applies to the guardianship of your children.
 For instance, if the deceased is the father of children, then the mother has no automatic entitlement to legal guardianship of her children.

-Therefore, the importance of having a will your assets and children cannot be over-stated.
+Therefore, the importance of having a Will is to protect your assets and children.
 You should be prepared today for all that may and can happen tomorrow.

 DIFC Wills & Probate Registry

 On Sunday 3rd May, 2015 the Dubai International Financial Centre (DIFC) opened its own Wills and Probate Registry (the “Registry”).
 This is a very important development for non-Muslim expatriates; as it ensures that if a will is registered with the Registry, Sharia law will not apply to the individual’s assets in the UAE.
 This landmark development aims at promoting investment in the region and allows beneficiaries and family members to avoid lengthy court proceedings and uncertainty in the event of a death.
 Only non- Muslims may register their Will with the Registry

 To create even more certainty, the Registry works in conjunction with the Dubai Land Department, the Dubai Economic Department, and other government departments to ensure that the DIFC Will is binding and enforceable with all relevant departments.
 This ensures there is no issue with the distribution of property and other assets under a DIFC Will.
 This will also protect your assets from any unlawful transfers.